cubicibo/SUPer/doc/codec.md

 A 1 MiB buffer to store incoming PES segments.
 The sum of segments decoded at a given DTS shall never exceed 1 MiB.

 ### Graphics Decoder
-An independant processing unit that decodes the Run-Length-Encoded bitmaps and store the output directly in the object data buffer.
+An independant processing unit that decodes the Run-Length-Encoded bitmaps and stores the output directly in the object data buffer.
 The Graphics decoder outputs the data to the specified memory slot, based on the "object identifier".

 ### Composition Object
-A composition object specifies what to render and how to overlay it onto the graphic plane.
+A composition object specifies what to render and how to overlay it onto the graphics plane.
 It thereby holds references to both the object to display (the object ID), and the target window.
 The composition object also carries the coordinates of the object.

 Up to 2 composition objects can be specified per display update.
 - Both composition object can target the same window.